MRLintern/1D_Wave-Equation-MPI/README.md

 ## Results

 * The results of the calculations can be found in the `results` folder.
-* 1, 2 and 4 processors were used.
+* 1, 2, 3 and 4 processors were used.
-* Note: this is an __example folder__.
-When you `make` the application, a folder called `results` is generated with the output data.